Mirsad Dedić

 Mirsad Dedić (born 21 February 1968) is a Bosnian retired professional football goalkeeper and current goalkeeping coach of First League of FBiH club Sloboda Tuzla.

 International career

-Dedić made his debut for Bosnia and Herzegovina in a November 1996 friendly match against Italy and has earned a total of 27 caps, scoring no goals.
+Dedić made his debut for Bosnia and Herzegovina in a November 1996 friendly match against Italy and earned a total of 27 caps.
 His final international was a January 2000 friendly against Qatar.